-Dispose of unneeded prescription medications safely, conveniently and anonymously by using Talbot County’s free
+Dispose of unneeded prescription medications safely, conveniently and anonymously by using Talbot County’s free drug disposal service.

-Mid-Shore Restoring HOPE in Women will provide the network resources to get help from addiction.
 Afterwards we will provide GED, Job Training, Celebrate Recovery Programs, Counseling, Sponsorship and a Loving Church Family.

-We offer recovery from the effects of addiction through working a twelve-step program, including regular attendance at group meetings.
+NA helps people find local Narcotics Anonymous meetings and provides resources for various types of treatment including inpatient, outpatient and support groups.
+East of the Bay NA offers recovery from the effects of addiction through working a twelve-step program, including regular attendance at group meetings.
 The group atmosphere provides help from peers and offers an ongoing support network for addicts who wish to pursue and maintain a drug-free lifestyle.
 Our name, Narcotics Anonymous, is not meant to imply a focus on any particular drug; NA’s approach makes no distinction between drugs including alcohol.
 Membership is free, and we have no affiliation with any organizations outside of NA including governments, religions, law enforcement groups, or medical and psychiatric associations.

 Rising Above Disease (RAD) is a non-profit dedicated to assisting and encouraging women on their journey in recovery from addiction.
 Our mission is to help them improve their lives using the resources and guidance from our community.